 You’re going to DEVOUR my savory, crustless quiche lorraine!

-This is the essential, classic brunch dish (and low carb breakfast, to boot!) full of all the delicious brekkie all-star ingredients (eggs, pancetta, cheese, heavy cream).
+This is the essential, classic brunch dish (and low carb breakfast, to boot!) full of all the delicious brekkie all-star ingredients (eggs, bacon, cheese, heavy cream).

-Usually, when one thinks of a classic quiche, healthy recipes don’t exactly come to mind, but this one makes the mark!
-By omitting the buttery crust, my crustless quiche lorraine will become one of your new go-to low carb recipes, that packs an indulgent flavor punch without the additional carbs and cals!
+Usually, when one thinks of quiche recipes, healthy recipes don’t exactly come to mind, but this one makes the mark!
+By omitting the buttery crust, my crustless quiche recipe will become one of your new go-to low carb recipes, that packs an indulgent flavor punch without the additional carbs and cals!

 Now pass the low carb mimosas, this is cause for a celebration!